 Like the name implies, colored contact lenses are tinted to change the appearance of your eye color.
 With adherence to a few guidelines, they are safe to wear and are available in many of the same categories as non-tinted contact lenses.
 Colored lenses are available to correct near and farsightedness and are available in soft or rigid gas permeable varieties.
 The same rules that govern safe wear of regular contact lenses apply to colored contacts.
 There are a few things you should keep in mind if you are considering wearing them for the first time or are contemplating a switch from regular lenses.

 It’s easy to change blue eyes to brown, or vice versa.
 Common eye colors aren’t that difficult to find.
 However, more imaginative colors are also available to contact lens wearers.
-We even have a page on our site where you can experiment with some of them.
 Here are a few things to remember:

 These will not change the appearance of your eye color.
 The contacts are tinted just enough that the wearer can see them when placed in lens solution.
 Visibility tint makes it easier for the wearer to find the lens if it is dropped.
 The faint tinting is for handling purposes.